* Traders eye this week's U.S. GDP, jobs data

 * Two-day Federal Reserve meeting also on calendar

-* U.S. pending home sales unexpectedly fall (Updates prices, adds comments, changes byline, dateline; previous LONDON)
+* U.S. pending home sales unexpectedly fall (Updates prices, adds comments)

 By Sam Forgione

-NEW YORK, July 28 The U.S. dollar edged lower against a basket of major currencies on Monday, halting last week's strongest advance since March but still hovering near six-month highs as traders awaited a glut of economic data and policy releases.
+NEW YORK, July 28 The U.S. dollar traded mostly flat against a basket of major currencies on Monday, halting last week's advance but still hovering near six-month highs as traders awaited a glut of economic data and policy releases.

-The dollar fell slightly against the euro but still traded near eight-month highs against the shared currency ahead of Wednesday's release of U.S. second-quarter gross domestic product growth and a Federal Reserve policy announcement.
-Traders also eyed Friday's report of U.S. nonfarm payrolls growth for July.
+The dollar inched lower against the euro but still traded near eight-month highs against the shared currency ahead of Wednesday's release of U.S. second-quarter gross domestic product growth and a Federal Reserve policy announcement.
+Traders also eyed Friday's report on U.S. nonfarm payrolls growth for July.